- Interim Head Coach

-Tony Robie is in his 10th year at Virginia Tech, serving as the associate head coach of the Hokies’ wrestling program.
+Tony Robie is in his 11th season with the Virginia Tech wrestling program.
 Robie coaches the middle and upper weights, as well as working with team travel, equipment and recruiting.

-While in Blacksburg, Robie has helped coach 10 All-Americans to 14 spots on the podium: Yates (twice), Jarrod Garnett, Nick Brascetta (twice), Devin Carter (three times), Zach Neibert, Chris Penny, Chris Diaz, Joey Dance, Zach Epperly (twice), Ty Walz (twice), Jared Haught, Solomon Chishko and David McFadden.
+At Tech, Robie has helped coach 13 All-Americans to 20 spots on the podium: Pete Yates (twice), Jarrod Garnett, Nick Brascetta (three times), Devin Carter (three times), Zach Neibert, Chris Penny, Chris Diaz, Joey Dance, Zach Epperly (twice), Ty Walz (twice), Jared Haught, Solomon Chishko and David McFadden.

 Robie came to Blacksburg after serving as the head coach at Binghamton University in New York.
 A two-time collegiate All-American and 1997 NCAA runner-up, Robie took over a program that had been discontinued after the 2003-04 school year because of budget constraints.
 Before taking over at Binghamton, he was an assistant coach for four seasons at the University of Michigan.